You’ll find the answers to all of our FAQs (frequently asked questions) about punting below.

 At present (Summer 2020) all afternoons (from around 1p onwards) can be considered to be peak time.

-Cambridge River Tours start and finish at the punt station adjacent to the La Mimosa restaurant.
+Cambridge River Tours usually start and finish at the punt station adjacent to the La Mimosa restaurant.

-We can, by prior arrangement do one way trips from La Mimosa to Silver Street (The Mill Pond) but we are not able to start the tours from any other starting point.
+We can, by prior arrangement do one way trips from La Mimosa to Silver Street (The Mill Pond).

 Our Cambridge Punt Tours usually last around 45 minutes, depending on traffic (the Cam can get very busy in high season) and how fast the river is flowing.